 1. The self, especially as distinct from the world and other selves.

-2. In psychoanalysis, the division of the psyche that is conscious, most immediately controls thought and behavior, and is most in touch with external reality.
+2. In psychoanalytic theory, the division of the psyche that is conscious, is responsible for our feelings of selfhood, and most directly interacts with external reality.

 a.
 An exaggerated sense of self-importance; conceit.

 [New Latin, from Latin, I; see eg in the Appendix of Indo-European roots.
 Sense 2, translation of German Ich, a special use of ich, I, as a psychoanalytic term.]